icemoon/PopClipGPTAssistant.popclipext/README.md

 # popclip-extension-GPT-assistant

-This extension provides 3 functions: polishing, summary, and code explanation
+This extension provides 3 functions with ChatGPT: polishing, summary, and code explanation

 - Polishing: discover and correct spelling errors and improve text expression
 - Summary: extract a summary of a piece of text